 d.
 What HTTP version do your servers expect clients to use?
-Advanced

-Choose the HTTP version which most of your clients are using.
+Choose the HTTP version which you expect most of your clients to be using.
 This allows the system to detect failures more accurately.

-• HTTP/1.0

-Choose this option if you expect your clients to use HTTP/1.0.

-• HTTP/1.1
+The vast majority of modern clients use HTTP/1.1 for communication.
+Typical modern Apache Tomcat deployments use HTTP/1.1 rather than 1.0.

-Choose this option if you expect your clients to use HTTP/1.1.
+- HTTP/1.0 Choose this option if you expect your clients to use HTTP/1.0. - ► HTTP/1.1 Choose this option if you expect your clients to use HTTP/1.1. - e.

-e.
 What HTTP POST body do you want to use for this monitor?
 This question only appears if you selected a POST request.